 What Causes Strabismus?

 There is no single cause of strabismus.
-However, it is believed to be caused by a problem with the brain’s ability to control the eye muscles that allow both eyes to work together.
+However, it believed to be caused by a problem with the brain’s ability to control the eye muscles that allow both eyes to work together.
 Other potential causes include:

 - Trauma: A head injury or trauma to the eye can cause this.